etgur07/astra-ai-safety-platform/mvp/user_flows.md

 ## Flow 1 – Panic Alert

 1. User opens the Astra app
 2. User presses the Panic Alert button
 3. The system captures the user's current location
+4. The AI system evaluates risk level
+5. If risk is high:
-4. An alert is sent to trusted Safety Circle contacts
+   - an alert is sent to trusted Safety Circle contacts
-5. Contacts receive location and emergency notification
+6. Contacts receive location and emergency notification

 ---